 This list contains the National Producer Numbers (NPNs) for agents and brokers who have completed FFM registration for the 2015 plan year.
 CMS posts this list twice each month, reflecting registration data as of the date of the list.
 NPNs can be searched by clicking the arrow in cell A2, or by using the “Ctrl + F” (or “Command +F) keystroke.
 All NPNs are self-reported by the agent or broker during Part I of FFM registration, and should be validated against state and/or other NAIC records to confirm state licensure.

 FFM registration for plan year 2015 expires on 11/12/15.
 Agents and brokers should complete FFM registration for the 2016 plan year by 10/31/15 if they wish to assist consumers with plan year 2015 special enrollment periods (SEPs) and plan year 2016 Open Enrollment beginning 11/1/15.

 Plan Year 2014 Registration Completion List [XLSX, 2.2 MB]

-This list contains the names of web-brokers participating in the Federally-facilitated Marketplace (FFM) who have signed 2015 Web-broker Agreements with CMS and completed FFM registration for the 2015 plan year.
-This list contains web-brokers whose requirements have been verified as of June 2, 2015.
-This list will be updated on a periodic basis.
+This list contains the names of web-brokers participating in the Federally-facilitated Marketplace (FFM) who have signed 2016 Web-broker Agreements with CMS and completed FFM registration for the 2016 plan year.
+This list contains web-brokers whose requirements have been verified as of November 4, 2015.
+CMS will update this list on a periodic basis.

 When assisting individual market consumers in completing the eligibility application and enrolling in health care coverage online through the FFM, an agent or broker may use one of two pathways:

-When assisting employers and employees in completing the eligibility application and enrolling in coverage online through the FF-SHOP, an agent or broker will use the SHOP Enrollment Pathway.
+When assisting employers and employees in completing the eligibility application and enrolling in coverage online through the SHOP Marketplace, an agent or broker will use the SHOP Marketplace Agent/Broker Portal.